SHAPING THE LAW

 The courts have the power to damage or improve the business climate just as much and sometimes more than elected officials and executive departments and agencies.
 Every day, the courts are ruling on regulatory requirements, insurance coverage, and the contractual and other relationships among the many parties to a construction project.
 Whether their decisions have an immediate impact on day-to-day operations or just reinforce long-term trends, their decisions make a difference, and for that reason, the Construction Advocacy Fund also supports Associated General Contractors (AGC) of America effective legal advocacy.

-Here are just a two examples of the significant success that AGC has achieve, and one pending case.
+Here are just a two examples of the significant success that AGC has achieved, and one pending case.

 INSURANCE COVERAGE FOR CONSTRUCTION DEFECTS